View Cart Checkout

 As you can probably guess, the solution I recommended was a Foreign Trade Zone.
 By warehousing the goods in an FTZ on US soil, the importer was able to avoid shipping his goods back to China (and all the costs that would incur) and was first in line when quota was re-opened the following year.

-Not a totally pleasant experience for the importer, but a lot worse than the alternative!
+Not a totally pleasant experience for the importer, but a lot better than the alternative!

 Import